kubuntu-team/kubuntu-manual/source/docs/software.rst

 - PGP and GNUPG signatures and encryption support
 - HTML reading, spam filtering, internal character sets, search and filter functions, spell checking, and robust searching.
 More information on Kmail can be found in the `KMail documentation <https://userbase.kde.org/Special:MyLanguage/KMail>`_.

-Chat Clients
+IRC Clients
 ~~~~~~~~~~~~~

-Chatting with friends and family is a popular use of the internet, and Kubuntu provides the necessary applications.
-There are two default chat clients installed in Kubuntu - *KDE* Telepathy for instant messaging, and Quassel for chatting on IRC (Internet Relay Chat).

-- *KDE* `Telepathy <https://userbase.kde.org/Special:MyLanguage/Telepathy>`_ is already installed and ready to configure.
+Konversation for chatting on IRC (Internet Relay Chat).

 - `Konversation <https://userbase.kde.org/Special:MyLanguage/Konversation>`_ is the IRC (Internet Relay Chat) client pre-installed in Kubuntu.
 Not only does it provide functions similar to those of other popular IRC clients such as 'X-chat, its design emphasizes ease of use.
 Konversation includes tabbed browsing and notification of messages and other events.

 *KDE* software connects you to the world.
 See `Internet, Networking, & Communication <https://userbase.kde.org/Special:MyLanguage/Applications/Internet>`_ for more.